 Step 2.
 Open the OneDrive site online and log in to your OneDrive account.

 Step 3.
 Choose to download the OneDrive files that you want to backup.

 Step 4.
-Click "Download" to save and back up OneDrive files to external hard drive.
+Click "Download" to save and back up OneDrive files to the external hard drive.

 When the process completes, you can view and use your OneDrive files on the external hard drive by then.

-Note: Remember to changed the OneDrive download location from your external hard drive to the original default location.
+Note: Remember to change the OneDrive download location from your external hard drive to the original default location.
 Otherwise, all files will be downloaded to your external HD.